-Alisha is a member of Prevention Institute’s injury and trauma prevention team where she applies a public health approach to preventing violence.
-Alisha contributes to research and co-authors work on multiple forms of violence, early childhood development and health equity, and also supports cities’ strategy development to create safe, healthy and thriving communities.
-She previously worked at Berkeley Media Studies Group, where she conducted content analysis research and co-published findings on media framing of Berkeley and San Francisco’s sugar drink taxes, sexual violence and adverse childhood experiences.
-Alisha also spent two year planning, implementing and evaluating community health education programs for cancer prevention and screening at a regional cancer program in Ontario, Canada.
-She has a Master of Public Health from the University of Toronto and holds an Honors Bachelor of Arts in media studies and kinesiology.
+Alisha Somji is a program manager on Prevention Institute’s safety and wellbeing team where she applies a public health approach to preventing multiple forms of violence and trauma.
+Alisha supports communities across the country in developing strategies to create safe, healthy, and thriving communities.
+She has provided training and technical assistance to several community partnerships, cities, and states spanning California, Washington, Indiana, Kentucky, Missouri, Wisconsin, and Texas.
+For example, Alisha has served as a consultant on citywide strategic planning processes including Milwaukee’s Blueprint for Peace, the East San José PEACE Partnership, and the Kansas City Missouri Youth and Family Violence Prevention Master Plan.
+She also helps catalyze community-based approaches to prevent gender-based violence through PI’s Safety Through Connection program and national PreventConnect web conferences.
+Prior to joining Prevention Institute, Alisha worked at Berkeley Media Studies Group where she conducted content analysis research and co-published findings on media framing of Berkeley and San Francisco’s sugar sweetened beverage taxes, sexual violence, and adverse childhood experiences.
+Alisha also spent two years planning, implementing, and evaluating community health education programs for cancer prevention and screening at a regional cancer program in Ontario, Canada.
+She holds a Master of Public Health from the University of Toronto.